Maria-Fox/CampHub/readMe.md

 Goals to Expand CampHub:

   - Design - update to better implement BootStrap.
-While the CSS implimentation was a great     refresher, I've noticed Heroku will make slight changes to the CSS design/ layout.
+While the CSS implimentation was a great refresher I would like to fix the design for better UI/UX experience.
-  - Create a "Rate Bootcamp" feature which a measuring metrics.
+  - Create a "Rate Bootcamp" feature.
 Metrics to be determined.
-  - Create a "Review Bootcamp" feature which a measuring metrics.
+  - Create a "Review Bootcamp" feature.
 Metrics to be determined.
   - Allow Users to request adding a Bootcamp for ratings/ reviews.
   - Refactor form pages to cut down on repitition.
-  - Include user bio and image for more personalization.
   - Include secondary API (likely YouTube) to incorporate videos for users to navigate and see videos re: "a day in the life of.. ".
 Aimed for prospective students to further explore career.